David Suazo

-Óscar David Suazo Velázquez (born 5 November 1979) is a Honduran retired professional footballer turned coach who played as a striker.

-Suazo played more than 300 league games and scored over 90 league goals in Italy during a span of 7 years.
+Óscar David Suazo Velázquez (born 5 November 1979) “La pantera” or “El Rey David” is a Honduran retired professional footballer turned coach who played as a striker.
+Suazo played more than 300 league games and scored over 90 league goals in Italy during a span of 12 seasons.

 Club career

 Early career

 Nicknamed La Pantera (The Panther) or El Rey David (The King David), Suazo was born in San Pedro Sula.
-In his early career, he developed alongside his cousin, Maynor Suazo, who also went on to play for the Honduras national football team.
+In his early career, he developed alongside his cousin, Maynor Suazo, who also went on to play for the Honduras national team.
 Suazo took his first steps at Olimpia Reserves and later went on to play at the Liga Bancaria.
 After his participation in 1999 FIFA World Youth Championship, he was acquired by domestic club team Olimpia.
 He continued to impress playing for Olimpia's youth system under the coaching of the late Angel Ramón Paz ("Mon Paz") and earned a spot on the top squad before turning 20 years old.